Abhi-293/IP-Mini-Project-Sem-3/contact/README.md

 ## License

-This project is developed for educational purposes as part of the Industry Practices - JAVA course.
+This  ject is developed for educational purposes as part of the Industry Practices - JAVA course.
 Feel free to use and modify for learning purposes.

 ## Acknowledgments